openshift-labs/lab-kafka-operator/README.md

 ./.workshop/scripts/deploy-spawner.sh
 ```

-The name of the deployment will be ``kakfa-lab``.
+The name of the deployment will be ``lab-kafka-operator``.

 You can determine the hostname for the URL to access the workshop by running:

 ```
-oc get route kakfa-lab
+oc get route lab-kafka-operator
 ```

 Editing the Workshop